Registered Nursing and Registered Midwifery Graduate Programs

 Bendigo Health is passionate about facilitating the professional development of all nurses and are excited to offer a supportive graduate program for newly graduated Enrolled Nurses.

-Graduates in Enrolled Nurse graduate program commence in residential aged care to consolidate nursing knowledge and skills, before utilising these transferable skills to progress to a second 6 month rotation in an acute or sub-acute inpatient department.
+Graduates in the Enrolled Nurse Graduate Program (General) commence in residential aged care to consolidate nursing knowledge and skills, before utilising these transferable skills to progress to a second six month rotation in an acute or sub-acute inpatient department.

 On successful completion of the program, graduates are offered ongoing employment at Bendigo Health.